paigemarek/paigemarek/README.md

 - 👋 Hi, I’m @paigemarek
-- 👀 I’m interested in ... full stack web development using the MERN stack, helping other women and queer people break into tech, and making our world a greener place!
+- 👀 I’m interested in ... helping other women and queer people break into tech, and making our world a greener place!
 - 🌱 I’m currently learning ... how to not have imposter syndrome!
 - 💞️ I’m looking to collaborate on ...
 JavaScript, Typescript, or Python projects, but I'm open to learning new languages as well!
 - 📫 How to reach me ... paigemarek@protonmail.com